latysheff/node-sctp/README.md

 # Stream Control Transmission Protocol (SCTP) for Node.js

-This is a userspace (not kernel), pure Javascript implementation of SCTP protocol ([RFC4960]).
-It depends on [raw-socket] module as IP network layer.
-Raw-socket requires compilation, but builds on most popular platforms (Linux, Windows, MacOS).
-This makes SCTP module multi-platform, as Node.js itself.
+This is an implementation of SCTP network protocol ([RFC4960]) in plain Javascript.

-Module implements sockets interface ([RFC6458]) in Node.js [Net] API.
+Module presents the same socket interface as in Node.js [Net] module.
+Sockets for SCTP are described in [RFC6458].

 > Warning!
 Implementation  of [RFC4960] is currently incomplete, use at your own risk.

-## Disable LK-SCTP

-On Linux LK-SCTP should be disabled, because it conflicts with any other implementation.
-To prevent the "sctp" kernel module from being loaded, add the following line to a file in the directory "/etc/modprobe.d":
+### Installation
-`install sctp /bin/true`
+npm install sctp

-## Raw socket
+## Normal mode
+SCTP over IP is widely used in telecommunications in such upper layer protocols like Sigtran (M3UA, M2PA, M2UA) and Diameter.

+For operation in normal mode this module needs [raw-socket] Node.js module as IP network layer.
+Raw-socket module requires compilation during installation, but builds on most popular platforms (Linux, Windows, MacOS).
+This makes sctp module multi-platform as Node.js itself.

+### Usage
+Application should globally provide raw-socket module as a transport.

+`sctp.raw(require('raw-socket'))`

+By the way, this doesn't prevent sctp to be used in mixed mode with UDP/DTLS, but allows to remove direct dependency on binary module.

 ### Prerequisites for building [raw-socket] module
 Windows: